How to Buy a House With Bad Credit

 If you have bad credit but aren't at the very bottom of the score range, you may still be able to qualify for a home loan.
 But even if it's possible to get approved now, waiting until your credit improves could save you a significant amount of money over time.

-Having a low score often means you'll be stuck with a much higher interest rate.
-Because mortgages are very large loans that usually take decades to repay, even a 1% or 2% increase could lead to paying tens of thousands more in interest over the lifetime of your loan.
+Having a low credit score often means you'll be stuck with a much higher interest rate.
+Because mortgages are very large loans that usually take decades to repay, even a 1% or 2% increase could lead to paying tens of thousands of dollars more in interest over the lifetime of your loan.

 The Bottom Line